-Sitting in a shop inn Tul karem, a friend waved him from a passing car.
-At the same moment – a loud explosion was heard.
-The car caught fire and the friend who had just waved was killed in ‘targeted killing’ from an IDF helicopter.
+Several years ago during a ‘Combatants for Peace’ workshop, a Palestinian friend told a story: while sitting in a shop in Tulkarem, a friend had waved at him from a passing car.
+At that same moment there was a loud explosion.
+The car caught fire and the friend who had just waved was killed in ‘targeted killing’ from an Israeli army helicopter.

-Avner’s father was indeed a good man.
-A left-wing in consciousness, an urban planner by profession.
-He worked alongside Ariel Sharon in locating new settlement points.
-At the same time, he went to study Arabic with the belief that one needs to know the language of his neighbor.
+Avner’s father was, by all accounts, a good man.
+All who knew him loved him; but while he was a political left-winger by disposition, he was an urban planner by profession.
+His job was to work alongside Ariel Sharon in locating new settlement points.
+At the same time, he went to study Arabic in the belief that one should know the language of his neighbor.

-Within this duality Avner was growing, until he could not anymore.
-After his father’s death he ceased to go to Memorial Day ceremonies, unable to continue to see the wars as a divine destiny.
-He also had the feeling that his father’s death has been improperly used.
+This duality plagued Avner, until he could not deal with it anymore.
+After his father’s death he stopped going to Memorial Day ceremonies, unable to continue seeing war as a divine destiny.
+He knew his father’s death had been unnecessary.